PRIVACY POLICY

 The right to erasure does not exist insofar as the processing is necessary:

-1. for the exercise of the right to freedom of expression and information
+1. on the exercise of the right to freedom of expression and information

-3. for reasons of public interest in the field of public health pursuant to Art.
+3. for reasons of public interest in the area of public health pursuant to Art.
 9 para.
-2 h and i and Art.
+2 lit. h and lit. i and Art.
 9 para.
-3 of the GDPR
+3 GDPR

-4. for archiving purposes in the public interest, for scientific or historical research purposes or for statistical purposes pursuant to Art.
+4. for archiving purposes in the public interest, scientific or historical research purposes, or statistical purposes pursuant to Art.
 89 para.
-1 of the GDPR, insofar as the right referred to in Section 1 is likely to make impossible or seriously impair the achievement of the purposes of such processing
+1 GDPR, insofar as the right referred to in Section 1 is likely to render impossible or seriously prejudice the achievement of the purposes of such processing

 5. for the assertion, exercise or defense of legal claims